 In general, the law recognizes maintaining close relationships with both parents serves the best interests of children following divorce.
 This isn’t always easy.
-Custody arrangements, parenting plans, schedules, and continuing conflict between exes can all derail parenting time.
-And circumstances often change.
-But what happens when the custodial parent wants to move.
+Especially in cases when one parent wants to move.

-People often move to remarry, for a new career or educational opportunity, to be near family, or simply to get away and start fresh.
+People often move to remarry, for new career or educational opportunities, to be near family, or simply to get away and start fresh.

-In Oregon, while you must follow the proper procedure and jump through legal hoops, this process is much simpler than in our neighbors to the North and South, Washington and California.
+In Oregon, while you must follow the proper procedure and jump through legal hoops, this process is much simpler than in our neighbors to the north and south, Washington and California.